kgolcyns/pyiostream/README.md

 cout << "hex(1+1) = " << Hex << 1+1 << "\n" << endl;
 ```

+## Installation
+The Wizard `pip` will guide you through the package installation process.

+Run `pip install .` inside the same folder containing the `setup.cfg` file.

 ## Note:
 Main goal of the project now is to implement basic IOStream like functionality with basic manipulators.
 Custom IOManipulators can be made, however, the implementation with OStream will likely change; So only use predefined IOManipulators to avoid breaking.